INDIVIDUALIZED FIELD PLACEMENT PLANNING

 Students who are interested in advocating for social justice and social inclusion will find multiple opportunities at the community and state levels.
-Our students have been able to develop their community social work skills via placements at agencies including the Maine People’s Alliance, New Mainers Program, Maine Women’s Lobby, Boys to Men, Maine Inside Out, Equality Maine and Maine Disabilities Council.
+Our students have been able to develop their community social work skills via placements at agencies including the Maine People’s Alliance, New Mainers Program, Maine Women’s Lobby, Boys to Men, Maine Inside Out, Equality Maine, and Maine Disabilities Council.

-What makes UNE's Field Education program unique?
+What makes UNE's Field Education program unique

 Students interview with at least two agencies/organizations before making a decision about their field practicum site.
-The School of Social Work has relationships with agencies in a wide range of practice contexts, including mental and physical health, poverty, homelessness, services for children and families, juvenile and criminal justice, substance use disorders, community organizing, and public policy.
+The School of Social Work has relationships with agencies in a wide range of practice contexts, including mental and therapy, physical health, poverty, homelessness, services for children and families, juvenile and criminal justice, substance use disorders, community organizing, and public policy.

 Field faculty facilitate weekly seminars that provide students with the opportunity to integrate classroom and field practicum learning.
-Each semester the seminar instructor facilitates a field visit with the student, M.S.W. field instructor and onsite supervisor (if applicable).
+Each semester the seminar instructor facilitates a field visit with the student, M.S.W. field instructor and/or onsite supervisor (if applicable).
 The goal of the field visit is to discuss the student's activities at the field site and review progress toward meeting the student’s learning goals.

 UNE M.S.W.
 Field Placement: Maine Medical Center NICU